mkskitka/PhantomIslands/README.md

 * **Press `1`** — Runs the **regular ComfyUI canny workflow**.
 * **Press `3`** — Runs the **inpainting workflow**.

 Make sure ComfyUI is running before triggering any workflows.
+You must have touch designer GUI in focus to use keyboard commands.

 ---